cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/index.rst

 Documentation is organized as following: in :ref:`Introduction` we describe what SMARTER-backend is and we provide general information.
 In :ref:`Backend installation` we describe how to install a local instance of SMARTER-backend.
-Then in :ref:`Accessing SMARTER-backend` we describe how to programmatically access to data or how to inspect data using applications like `Postman <https://www.postman.com/>`_ or `Talend Api Tester <https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm>`_ google-chrome extension.
+Then in :ref:`Accessing SMARTER-backend` we describe how to programmatically access to data.

 .. toctree::
    :maxdepth: 2